 So why do so many countries in the Northern Hemisphere get much colder than those in the Southern Hemisphere?
 This occurs because there are a few major differences between the two hemispheres when it comes to factors that affect climate, according to Public Broadcasting Service (PBS): the size of a land mass, how close the land is to a polar region and the amount of ocean coverage.

 First, there are larger masses of land at higher latitudes in the Northern Hemisphere, even within the Arctic Circle, such as Greenland, the northern parts of Norway, Sweden, Finland and Iceland and the frigid tundras of North America, Europe and Asia.
 According to World Atlas, 68%of Earth’s land is in the Northern Hemisphere.

 In contrast, the bigger land masses in the Southern Hemisphere are closer to the equator and no countries are located on or below the Antarctic Circle — only the frozen unpopulated continent of Antarctica.

 Another important temperature moderator is the ocean.
 Oceans cover 81% of the Southern Hemisphere, compared to only 61% in the Northern Hemisphere, according to the book "Atmospheric Temperature Profiles of the Northern Hemisphere" (Springer, 2012).
 All of this water, which stores and conducts heat better than land, helps keep temperatures somewhat warmer and more stable.

 Adapting to the weather

-Other animals begin a period of hibernation, passing much of the winter in a near-sleep state.
-Because many plants die or are dormant, animals may stockpile food to help them through periods of want.
+Other animals begin a period of hibernation during the winter, passing much of the season in a near-sleep state.
+Because many plants die or are dormant, animals may stockpile food to help them through winter periods, according to World Atlas.

 Although winter tends to be a hard time for animals and humans alike, some winters host more extreme weather than others.
 Some of the extreme storms are listed below: